-We are still at work and providing services at this time.
-Although our office lobbies are closed to to the public to keep our clients safe, we are still serving our clients, accepting new in-home clients and here to help seniors.
+We are still at work and providing services, accepting new in-home clients and here to help seniors.
 If you are a senior or disabled adult, and in our West Central Arkansas service area, please call one of our office locations listed below.

 To assist seniors, caregivers and others in need to lead independent, meaningful and dignified lives

 Please complete the form below concerning employment inquiries.
 Please include the title and location of the position you are applying for in the body of the message section.
 If you are applying for employment in one of our offices, but live in another location, please indicate that in the message section.

 COVID-19 During Winter: 8 Things You Can Do to Mentally Prepare

 Winter can be a difficult time for some people.
 Long, dark days coupled with cold weather and social isolation can lead to feelings of sadness, anxiety or depression.
 The coming winter could be especially difficult as infectious disease experts recommend that we "hunker down" to prevent the spread of COVID-19.
 Proper preparation can help ease this transition and help you feel mentally ready for a pandemic winter.